zmanian/gaia/README.md

 PUBKEY=<your newly generated address>
 ```

-If you have a json parser like `jq`, you can get just the pubkey:
+If you have a json parser like `jq`, you can get just the pubkey like so:

 ```
 PUBKEY=$(cat $GAIANET/priv_validator.json | jq -r .pub_key.data)